training@oraclesafety.net | (+44) 07788 520642

 Read more →

-PTW Forms and Checklists
+Permit to Work Forms and Checklists

 What a permit to work document should contain, how forms are structured, what each section is designed to achieve, and how to avoid the common design failures that undermine effectiveness.

-PTW and Contractors / CDM
+Permit to Work and Contractors / CDM

 How permit to work interacts with contractor management and CDM duties.
 Why PTW cannot substitute for contractor control — and what must be in place before a permit can do its job.

-View PTW Training Course →
+View the PTW Training Course →